psiri/nixos-config/README.md

 Note: Any installation ISO will work, but I chose minimal to ensure the configuration can be easily replicated onto headless systems.
 For most users, the Gnome ISO will be the recommended choice, as also simplifies network connections and comes with `git` pre-installed.

 The instructions below assume you will be using flakes, [disko](https://github.com/nix-community/disko) for declarative disk partitioning, `home-manager` for declarative home management, and [sops-nix](https://github.com/Mic92/sops-nix) for secrets management.
-[Impermanence](https://github.com/nix-community/impermanence) is optional.
+[Impermanence](https://github.com/nix-community/impermanence) (included on most of my systems now) is optional, but can easily be turned off with a few comments.

 1. Clone the repo (optionally selecting target branch):
    1. `sudo git clone [--branch <YOUR-TARGET-BRANCH>] https://github.com/psiri/nixos-config`